buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

 1. `NotificationModule` depends on `UserModule`.
    We reuse one of the existing public methods from `UserModule` to fetch a `User` object.
-   Then we perform all the necessary transformations we need on a user within the `NotificationModule`, and that's it.
+   Then we perform all the necessary transformations on a user within the `NotificationModule`, and that's it.
    The job's done.

    But we're added to the mess.
    `UserModule` now is a bit harder to refactor, because there's one more dependency on it.
    `NotificationModule` now also is not that new.
-   It's referencing huge `User` object left right and center.
+   It's referencing a huge `User` object left right and center.
    It's now the part of the ship.
    Maybe you would like to introduce yet another method to `UserModule` that returns a smaller user?
    And now there's even more mess.